 The preferred terrain or course for E-ST500 V2 is, of course, forest trails.
 Their muddy bumps are what separates them from traditional roads.
 But despite it being a mountain e-bike, it is also good to give a try to Decathlon E-ST500 V2 in an urban environment to see how well it performs as an urban electric bike.

 At this very point, the Rockrider e-bike was quite surprising.
-Despite this e-bike having its massive tires with heavy imposed studs, it feels pleasant to ride this it on paved roads.
+Despite this e-bike having its massive tires with heavily imposed studs, it feels pleasant to ride this it on paved roads.

 Despite being not bad in an urban environment, Decathlon E-ST500 V2’s preferred terrain remains forest and nature, as it was designed for.
 The distinctive geometry of the well-calibrated frame brings it closer to a muscular mountain bike that every mountain biker wishes for.